monsoonmaelstrom/book2/book2.md

 “I think my assessment of him is wholly incorrect,” Liam admits with a sigh.
 “He’s always seemed like what you would expect given the known facts.
 Cold and arrogant, but not an existential threat.
 I haven’t spent that much time around him though.

-“How are dealing with all of this?” he asks me.
+“How are you dealing with all of this?” he asks me.

 “I should be the one asking you that,” I answer.
 “Davy drugs you, then knocks you out and ties you to a horse, then my mother abducts you, and uses you as leverage to control me… I’m sorry.
 It’s a lot.”